I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

 - Unplug your SD card, then reconnect it to the PC.

-If your SD card doesn’t show up in Disk Management, the reason for this may be a conflict of its letter with the letters of other disks.
+Your SD card may not show up in Disk Management due to a conflict with drive letters.
 As a result, your microSD may become unreadable, or act as corrupted.

 Step 1.
-Press the combination of Win + X keys, then click on Disk Management.
+Press the combination of Windows + X keys, then click on Disk Management.

 Step 3.
 Choose Add/Change and select a new drive letter for your memory card.
 Hit OK to confirm.

-Like any other removable storage device, microSDs can develop bad sectors over time.
+Like any other removable storage device, memory cards can develop bad sectors over time.
 The CHKDSK command will check your SD card’s file system for corruption or errors, and then repair it by removing the bad sectors.

 Step 1.
 Insert your memory card into the card reader and plug it into the PC.